llwu/reverseflow/README.md

-## Parametric Inversion
+## Backflow

-Parametric Inversion is a library for inverting (possibly non-invertible functions).
+Backflow is a library to execute tensorflow programs backwards.

-It is built on top of tensorflow in python.
+## Install

 ## Quick Start